AstridHornBrorholt/N-player-Shield/Exported Figures/report.typ

 In @non-specialized-5k, @non-specialized-10k and @non-specialized-20k,  the blue lines represent the results from @Learned-Performance.
 The teal(?) line is the corresponding setup evaluated using only the strategy of car1.

-#figure(
+#grid(columns:(1fr, 1fr),

+    [#figure(
+        image("./Learned Performance.svg", width:100%),
+        caption: "Learned Performance"
+    ) <Learned-Performance>],
+    [#figure(
-    image("./Compared to non-specialized 5k.svg"),
+        image("./Compared to non-specialized 5k.svg", width:100%),
         caption: "Compared to non-specialized 5k"
-) <non-specialized-5k>
+    ) <non-specialized-5k>],
-#figure(
+    [#figure(
-    image("./Compared to non-specialized 10k.svg"),
+        image("./Compared to non-specialized 10k.svg", width:100%),
         caption: "Compared to non-specialized 10k"
-) <non-specialized-10k>
+    ) <non-specialized-10k>],
-#figure(
+    [#figure(
-    image("./Compared to non-specialized 20k.svg"),
+        image("./Compared to non-specialized 20k.svg", width:100%),
         caption: "Compared to non-specialized 20k"
+    ) <non-specialized-20k>]
-) <non-specialized-20k>
+)

 = Centralized strategy

 It would be interesting to see if a centralized strategy can help the cars to achieve a better coherent performance, compared to the default setup.

-This does not seem to be the case at least for the same amount of training time.
-Using just 1000 episodes, training a fleet of 3 cars with a centralized strategy for both car1 and car2 (car0 being random), the strategy learned a performance of *3724* for car1 and *4822* for car2.
-In comparison, the default training method achieved an accumulated distance of *2721* for car1, and *3028* for car2.
-See @Centralized-Strategy-1k.

-#figure(
-    image("./Centralized Strategy 1k.png"),
-    caption: "UPPAAL Query result for Centralized Strategy 1k" ) <Centralized-Strategy-1k>

-For 5000 training runs, this was *3093* and *3186* for cars 1 and 2, compared to *2722* and *2730* in the default setup.
-See @Centralized-Strategy-5k.

-#figure(
+Though the challenge is a much bigger state space has to be learned.

+@centralized-controller shows the learning outcomes on a per-car basis for different fleet sizes.
+Every centralized controller was trained for 20000 runs.

+It can be seen that when the fleet size is 2 (only car1 being controlled by the learner) this car has the same performance as is observed in previous figures.
+Already when two cars are under the learner's control (fleet size 3) it seems that the first car is performing slightly worse.

+And then of course there is a dramatic shift when it has to manage three cars or more.

+There seems to be a slight trend of the backmost cars performing better in each case, but overall the performance is far worse than the non-centralized agents.

+@centralized-controller-mean-performance shows instead just the mean performance of each centralized agents, taken over all the cars in its control.
+This illustrates perhaps better how much of a performance hike occurs before it levels out.
+I ask myself if 8000 isn't the performance of a random agent.
+Or maybe that was 12000.

+#grid(columns:(1fr, 1fr),
+    [#figure(
-    image("./Centralized Strategy 5k.png"),
+        image("./Centralized controller.svg", width:100%),
-    caption: "UPPAAL Query result for Centralized Strategy 5k" ) <Centralized-Strategy-5k>
+        caption: "Centralized controller"
+    ) <centralized-controller>],
+    [#figure(
+        image("./Centralized controller mean performance.svg", width:60%),
+        caption: "Centralized controller mean performance"
+    ) <centralized-controller-mean-performance>],
+)